You are here

 Congratulations to our winners from Wallace High School!

-From Left to Right: Wallace High Team, Esther Follis, Mr Speaker John Bercow MP and Olivia Palmer [Anna Palmer not pictured]
+From Left to Right: Wallace High Team, Esther Follis, Mr Speaker John Bercow MP and Olivia Palmer [Anna Brown not pictured]

 Their video drew attention to the lack of representation from Stormont in the overall process and focussed on uncertainty they face in Northern Ireland with the dicussions over a soft/hard border.
 With their fantastic use of drone footage the team have created a captivating video highlighting the differences in regional priorities in the Brexit negotiations.